 A study of the principles and practice of clinical laboratory medicine, including approaching the patient, venipuncture, laboratory procedures, and professional ethics.
-Site visits to hospital laboratories are included.
+A site visit to a hospital laboratory is included.
 Offered every fall.
-Three-hour lecture, three-hour lab per week.
+Threehour lecture, three-hour lab per week.